twarlop/labels/README.md

 copy the ajax dir to the appropriate ajax dir

-make sure you have a wrapping page (read: controller-file) and include views/index.php in it between the html-top and html-bottom
+make sure you have a wrapping page (read: controller-file) and include presentation/index.php in it between the html-top and html-bottom

+use the index.php in the root of the plugin to test it. this file uses a custom header and bottom